 Snake mites feed on snake blood.
 Mites are a kind of parasite (an ectoparasite), which means a parasite that lives outside of their host’s body.

-This is opposed to other parasites like tapeworms, which live inside the hose, and are called endoparasites.
-Snake mites feed on your snake’s blood.
+This is opposed to other parasites, like tapeworms, which live inside the host.
+These are called endoparasites.

 Can Mites Kill My Snake?

-One mite, while annoying, is no real problem.
-However, a group of a hundred mites requires a hundred times more blood.
 Your snake’s blood is a finite resource, and if enough mites are feeding on it, then this can cause anemia.
-Mites can, therefore, be an indirect killer.
+Mites can be an indirect killer.

 Not only that, but mites cause irritation, inflammation, and stress.
 Inflammation is a sign of infection, which can be deadly.
-Stress is another unlikely killer, again, indirectly causing early mortality.
+Stress is another killer, again, indirectly causing early mortality in snakes.

 How Long Can Snake Mites Live?

-Snake mites have a life cycle of between two and three weeks.
-This means that they turn from a freshly laid egg into a fully-grown snake mite in that timeframe, but they can live for even longer.
+Snake mites have a life cycle of between 2 and 3 weeks.
+This means that they turn from a freshly-laid egg into a fully-grown snake mite in that timeframe, but they can live for longer.

-In total, they will live for up to 40 days, the first two or three days of which are spent as an egg.
+In total, snake mites will live for up to 40 days, the first two or three days of which are spent as an egg.